odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 {% include /en/apv/walkthrough/dynamic-page/array-1.php %}
 {% endhighlight %}

-Sometimes you may encounter an older PHP syntax which did not use the square brackets ``$flinstones = array("Fred", "...");``.
+Sometimes you may encounter an older PHP syntax not using the square brackets ``$flinstones = array("Fred", "...");``.

-Alternative definition -- item by item:
+An alternative definition -- item by item:

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/array-1a.php %}